almamedia/gatling-fargate/README.md

 # gatling-fargate
 Run Gatling load testing tool as a task in Fargate.

 Load simulations and gatling config from S3 bucket given in WORK_BUCKET environment variable.
-The bucket should have following directory structure
+The bucket should have following directory structure. /conf is optional.

 ```
 /user-files